pensjonatus/flash-fiction/blog/become-a-patron-of-the-arts-they-said.md

 ---
-title: 'Become a Patron of the Arts, They Said'
+title: Become a Patron of the Arts, They Said
 date: '2014-03-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was enjoying the art show I paid for.
 The venue was properly located, the wine